rdkcentral/firebolt-apis/requirements/specifications/media/media-info.md

 Access to these APIs is gated by `manage` access to the `xrn:firebolt:capability:media-info:video-format` capability.

 #### 7.2.2.
 Active Audio Formats
-The `MediaInfo` module **MUST** have a `activeAudioFormats` API that returns an `object` with the audio codec, e.g., AAC, AC3, etc., and sample rate of the media currently in the media pipeline (either playing or paused).
+The `MediaInfo` module **MUST** have a `activeAudioFormats` API that returns an `object` with the audio codec, e.g., AAC, AC3, etc., of the media currently in the media pipeline (either playing or paused).

 Each item in the `activeAudioFormats` result array **MUST** conform to the same requirements as the indivual results from the [`audioFormat` API](#612-audio-format).